 A biophysical profile is a timed test that can last up to 30 minutes.
 The sonographer observes the fetus and environment while assigning a score based on the following:

 - Limb body movements – at least three within the testing interval

 - Fetal tone – flexion and extension

 - Fetal breathing movements – 30 seconds of diaphragm motion

 - Amniotic fluid – at least one pocket of fluid that measures a minimum of 2 centimeters deep by 1 centimeter wide

 In addition, the sonographer often assesses blood flow through the umbilical cord, which gives your provider information about how the placenta is functioning.

 During the scanning process the sonographer often records images to document the position of the fetus, placenta and some of the fetal organs.

 3D ultrasound is a newer technology made popular by the media’s use of the 3D baby face.
 3D ultrasound actually has many other useful applications as well as some limitations.
-Montana Children's Maternal-Fetal Medicine uses 3D ultrasound whenever possible, depending on the position of your child and medical benefit derived.
+Logan Health uses 3D ultrasound whenever possible, depending on the position of your child and the medical benefit derived.